Sextet (Dohnányi)

 The Sextet in C major for piano, violin, viola, cello, clarinet and horn, Op.
 37, was composed by Ernst von Dohnányi in 1935.

-History

-The sextet was written in 1935 during a lengthy period of illness, during which Dohnányi was bedridden with a thrombosis for several months.
+The sextet was written during a lengthy period of illness, during which Dohnányi was bedridden with a thrombosis for several months.
 It was premiered on 17 June 1935.

 Structure

 The sextet consists of four movements:

 Reception

 A reviewer for the Budapesti Hírlap, who attended the premiere on 17 June 1935, wrote favorably of the work: "One of the sextet's greatest values is that it is melodically original.
 Every tune is invented, not borrowed, and not based on a quotation."